Bachelor of Science RN-to-BSN Online

-The Lackawanna College RN-to-BSN program is an exclusively online degree completion program for licensed registered nurses (RNs) who want to expand their education and career options.
+The Lackawanna College RN-to-BSN program is an exclusively online degree completion program for active licensed registered nurses (RNs) who want to expand their education and career options.

 Students will build on previous learning from their entry-into-practice programs to achieve end-of-program outcomes based on the American Association of Colleges of Nursing’s (AACN) Essentials of Baccalaureate Education for Professional Nursing Practice, as well as the American Nurses Associations’ (ANA) Scope and Standards of Practice.